This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-For parents and their children, a diagnosis of cerebral palsy should be followed by extensive evaluations, interventions, and treatment plans which can impact the overall prognosis.
-Understanding the prognosis will help to know how to plan for the future.
+For parents and their children, a diagnosis of cerebral palsy should be followed by extensive evaluations, interventions, and treatment plans, which can impact the overall prognosis.
+Understanding the prognosis will help you know how to plan for the future.

 Any discussion of prognosis should include multiple factors, such as expected and predicted disabilities, medical complications, quality of life, and life expectancy.[2]